CDSoft/FizzBuzz/fizzbuzz.md

 Lots of software projects involve various tools, free as well as commercial, to build the software, run the tests, produce the documentation, ...
-These tools use different data formats and scripting languages, which makes the project less scalable and harder to maintain.
+These tools use different data formats and scripting languages, which makes the projects less scalable and harder to maintain.

 Sharing data between configuration files, documentations, tests results can